Senali-perera/HDP/README.md

 # HDP
-This is a Quality Engineering Project.
+This is Quality Engineering Project.